 You will need to take bowel preparation before your procedure.
-Unless you have been instructed otherwise.
+Unless you have been instructed otherwise, this usually consists of two doses of Polyethylene glycol-electrolyte solution 'Moviprep' (each dose consisting of sachets A and B).

 Please take ALL bowel preparation by following the instructions below carefully - NOT the manufacturer's instructions.
 The manufacturers instructions enclosed are to provide information about possible side-effects, as well as effects on other medicines and other health problems.